vercel/next.js/docs/api-reference/next/image.md

 - `ref`.
 Use [`onLoadingComplete`](#onloadingcomplete) instead.
 - `decoding`.
 It is always `"async"`.

+## Styling

+To apply more advanced styles to the underlying `img` element pass the `className` prop to the `<Image />` component and then add use Next.js's [built-in CSS support](docs/basic-features/built-in-css-support) to style that class.

 ## Related

 For more information on what to do next, we recommend the following sections: